-Globally, Credit Suisse utilises an internal counterparty rating scale (ranging from AAA as the best to D as the worst) and applies this grading measure against all counterparties.
+Globally, Credit Suisse utilises an internal counterparty rating scale (ranging from AAA as the best to D as the worst for IB (Investment Banking) counterparties and rating scale of CR01-CR18, with CR18 being the worst for PB (Private Banking) counterparties) and applies this grading measure against all counterparties.
 Credit Suisse takes a proactive approach to rating each of its counterparties and obligors and, as a result, internal ratings may deviate from those assigned by public rating agencies.
 All counterparties are assigned a credit rating as noted above.
 The intensity and depth of analysis is related to the amount, duration and level of risk being proposed together with the perceived credit quality of the counterparty/issuer/obligor in question.
 Analysis consists of a quantitative and qualitative portion and strives to be forward looking, concentrating on economic trends and financial fundamentals.
 In addition, analysts make use of peer analysis, industry comparisons and other quantitative tools, including a quantitative model based rating system.
 All final ratings also require the consideration of qualitative factors relating to the company, its industry and management.
 In addition to the aforementioned analysis, all counterparty ratings are subject to the rating of the country in which they are domiciled.
-Analysis of key sovereign an economic issues for all jurisdictions is undertaken and these are considered when assigning the rating and risk appetite for individual counterparties.
+Analysis of key sovereign and economic issues for all jurisdictions is undertaken and these are considered when assigning the rating and risk appetite for individual counterparties.
+While this is the approach for IB counterparties, the credit rating is largely driven by (financial) collaterals pledged for PB counterparties.